Diabetes Medications

 • Insulin pen: A device that looks like a pen holds insulin with a needle tip.

-• Insulin pump: A small machine worn on a belt or kept in a pocket that holds insulin, pumps it through a small plastic tube and through a tiny needle inserted under the skin where it stays for several days.
+• Insulin pump: A small machine worn on a belt or kept in a pocket that holds insulin.
+It pumps the insulin through a small plastic tube and through a tiny needle inserted under the skin where it stays for several days.

 Insulins differ by how they’re made, how quickly they work, when they peak, how long they last and how much they cost.
 They include: